Cost of Buying Property in Mexico: Fees and Taxes 2026

 Developer negotiations: Pre-construction purchases sometimes include closing cost allowances in base pricing.
 Confirm whether advertised prices include or exclude typical closing expenses.

-Seller credits toward closing are less common than US markets but exist on motivated resale — especially DOM 90+ days.
+Seller credits toward closing are less common than US markets but exist on motivated resale, especially DOM 90+ days.

-Annual carry as percentage of purchase price
+What should buyers verify on annual carry as percentage of purchase price?

 Closing is day-one pain; carry is years: